fruivita/line-reader/docs/README.md

 ## Notes

-⭐ Internally, this package reads the file through the php **[SplFileObject](https://www.php.net/manual/en/class.splfileobject.php)** class.
+⭐ Internally, this package reads the file contents using php's **[SplFileObject](https://www.php.net/manual/en/class.splfileobject.php)** class.
 In the specific case of pagination, the **[LimitIterator](https://www.php.net/manual/en/class.limititerator.php)** is used to delimit the beginning and end of the content to be read.

 ⬆️ [Back](#table-of-contents)